-The purpose of this handbook is to provide parents with an overview of life at the Junior School, and to offer you some practical tips as your child settles into the first term.
+The purpose of this handbook is to provide parents with an overview of life at Dame Bradbury's, and to offer you some practical tips as your child settles into the first term.
 Please take time to read it, and do let us know if there is anything else you would like to know.
 There is always someone ready to help you.

-With best wishes
+With my best wishes,